ECE3400-Team14/Team-14-Website/docs/index.md

 <img width="1024" alt="team photo resize" src="https://user-images.githubusercontent.com/12742304/48309828-96347f00-e54f-11e8-9730-968ae422ac79.png">

-Welcome to our website.
-[ECE 3400: Intelligent Physical Systems](https://cei-lab.github.io/ece3400-2018/) is a class required in the Electrical & Computer Engineering Department at Cornell University.
+Welcome to our website for [ECE 3400: Intelligent Physical Systems](https://cei-lab.github.io/ece3400-2018/), a class required in the Electrical & Computer Engineering Department at Cornell University.
 The course website describes ECE 3400 as: "a class where students learn to tie the fundamental principles of Electrical and Computer Engineering (ECE) across virtual and physical boundaries to create autonomous robots able to perceive, reason about, and act upon their environment."
 Feel free to read more at the link above.

 On this website we have logged our progress in creating such an autonomous robot.
 Team 14 has proven themselves as capable engineers with a strong ability to push through difficult times, where debugging and troubleshooting are our most valuable qualities.
 Below, each lab completed and milestone reached are carefully logged with visual aids and short video clips.